simplystats/simplystats.github.io/_posts/2017-01-17-effort-report-episode-23.md

 On the slow rate of progress:

 > It took ten years, after we had seven randomized trials already to show that you get this 1/3 reduction in child mortality by giving them two cents worth of vitamin A twice a year.
-It took ten years to convince the child survival "Nawabs" of the world, and there are still some that don't believe it.
+It took ten years to convince the child survival Nawabs of the world, and there are still some that don't believe it.

 On working overseas: